• Skip to main content

 77-store-items-contain-added-sugar

-To reverse type 2 diabetes and what’s happened to your metabolism, focus on swapping out crappy high carb junk for healthier low carb options such as the ones below.
+To reverse type 2 diabetes and prediabetes, focus on swapping out high carb foods (the foods that spike blood sugar the most) for healthier low carb options.

 1. Swap Taco Shells for Lettuce Cups